Salman Ahmed Shaikh

 In Pakistan, the current blasphemy law was introduced during the regime of Zia-ul-Haq in 1986.
 Initially, it did not suggest capital punishment as the only punishment for blasphemy.
 In 1991, Federal Shariat Court, an institution established during the regime of Zia-ul-Haq, made amendments in the law which resulted in capital punishment as the only unpardonable punishment for blasphemy.
 Before 1986, there were hardly any cases of blasphemy in the last one century prior to 1986.
 In most of that period, Muslims lived as minority in united India and even then, the blasphemy cases were almost non-existent.
 Since 1986, there have been thousands of blasphemy cases registered in the country when the minority population is less than 3%.
 When Muslims represented only a quarter of the population in united India, the blasphemy cases were almost non-existent.
 When Muslims constituted more than 97% of the population in the country and where the constitution has several pro-Islamic laws and favourable standpoint on Islamic legislation, we have seen thousands of blasphemy cases and accusations.
 It has resulted in several unjust incidents against minorities.

 Qur’an mentions that capital punishment can be given in the case of murder or in the case of Fasad-e-fil-Ard (5:54).
 Fasad-e-Fil-Ard refers to mischievous activities which harm people’s lives, wealth, honour and rule of law in society.
 The punishments pronounced by Prophet Muhammad (PBUH) as head of state to some individuals belonged to one of these categories.
 Kab ibn Ashraf was punished not instantly when he started blasphemy, but when he indulged in high treason against the state.
 Likewise, Abdullah ibn Khatal killed his sub-ordinate.
 Islamic laws prescribe capital punishment for murder of a human being.
-Abdullah Bin Ubai, who was a hypocrite, but who did not indulge in murder or Fasad-e-Fil-Ard, was never prosecuted and punished and he died and buried as a Muslim in this world.
+Abdullah Bin Ubai, who was a hypocrite, but who did not indulge in murder or Fasad-e-Fil-Ard, was not prosecuted and punished.

 Maulana Zahid Ur Rashidi in Al-Shariah journal (Oct, 2011) explains how Abdullah Ibn-e-Abbas (rta) and Hanafi jurists like Imam Abu Yousuf, Imam Tahawi and Ibn-e-Abidin viewed blasphemy.
 As per them, capital punishment does not apply to non-Muslims and even when it is applied to Muslims, it is pardonable upon repentance.